p-hatz/Boomi-Test-Harness/README.md

     i.
 Update the `Globs` Shape
    * `dppAccountId` to your AtomSphere Account Id
    * `dppEnvId` to your AtomSphere Environment Id where the Test Harness will be deployed

+    ii.
+Update the `Process Ids` Shape
    * `dppProdIdController` to the UUID of `(wsvc) 1.
 Test Controller`

-    ii.
+    iii.
 Update the `(conn) AtomSphere API` (Boomi AtomSphere API) Connection
    * `WSDL`
    * `Username`
    * `API Token` or `Password`

-   iii.
+   iv.
 Update the `(conn) AtomSphere API` (HTTP) Connection
    * `Username`
    * `Password`

-   iv.
+   v.
 Update the `(conn) MariaDB` Connection (or whichever DB Connection you'll be using)
    * `Connection URL`
    * `Class Name`
    * `Username` (with read/write access to the tables that were created in Step 1)
    * `Password`

-   v.
+   vi.
 Update the following Operations to include the schema where the tables in Step 1 were created
    * `(oper) Test Suite (INSERT)`
    * `(oper) Test Suite (SELECT)`
    * `(oper) Process Test Suite (INSERT)`